HUBRIS EARLY WARNING SIGNS

 5. Are leaders inclined to over-estimate what can go right/under-estimate what can go wrong?

-6. Does it lack fit-for-purpose checks and balances on leaders' power?
+6. Are the checks and balances on leaders' power not fit for purpose?

-More detailed diagnoses can be undertaken using: (1) 14 symptoms of 'Hubris Syndrome' (click here for Lord Owen talking about its origins); (2) four dimensions of 'hyper-Core Self-Evaluation' (hCSE); (3) analysis of ‘CEO speak’ to pick-up early warning signs (linguistic markers) of hubris.
+You can make a more scientific diagnosis using: (1) 14 symptoms of 'Hubris Syndrome' (click here for Lord Owen talking about its origins); (2) four dimensions of 'hyper-Core Self-Evaluation' (hCSE); (3) analysis of ‘CEO speak’ to pick-up early warning signs (linguistic markers) of hubris.

 Hubris has been described as an epidemic which is plaguing modern public and professional life.
 As with any illness, prevention is better than cure.
 We can curtail its damaging effects by: (1) identifying its early warning signs; (2) educating leaders and managers about the hazards of hubris.